at58474/at58474.github.io/index.md

      * reading raw data with a user defined delimiter
      * setting row caps
 * Dataframe Creation
+     * Resamples the dataset into time intervals denoted by the parameter frequency_list, then by using the first(), mean(), and max() aggregation methods.
+This results in the number of datasets equating to the number of items contained in frequency_list multiplied by 3.
+     *
 * Parameter Estimation
      * check for stationarity with ADF test and automatically differences any non-stationary datasets
      * creates ACF and PACF plots for all stationary data